 "We know that the autumn dates may not be suitable for everyone, but with our fantastic industry partners we will do everything we can to support them and create a show that will be a moment in history," she added.

-Previously, it had been announced that The RHS Chelsea Flower Show sponsored by M&G would return in May 2021 with many new precautions to protect everyone at the show, including socially distanced queuing, extra car parking, increased cleaning and waste disposal, and masks in indoor areas.
+Initially, it had been announced that The RHS Chelsea Flower Show sponsored by M&G would return with an in-person event, with many new precautions to protect everyone at the show.
+These included socially distanced queuing, extra car parking, increased cleaning and waste disposal, and masks in indoor areas.

-For the first time in its history, the Chelsea Flower Show was set to run for six days in May, with a reduced number of visitors each day.
+For the first time in its history, the Chelsea Flower Show was set to run for six days, with a reduced number of visitors each day.

 Speaking about the plans in 2020, Sue Biggs, RHS Director General, said: "We plan our Shows 18 months in advance and have been planning and researching how to open the 2021 RHS Chelsea safely and securely for our visitors, partners and exhibitors since April this year.
 We have taken the time to get all our plans finalised and will now be consulting with exhibitors and supporting them further due to the changes we have had to make.